Dictionary

 The senses, as I put it, are the usual VAKOG group (visual, auditory, kinaesthetic, olfactory, gustatory) plus Balance, Time and Self (once we have a sense of Self, you understand.)

-Now, with the codification facility of any learnt verbal language, we all have the means of conveying meaning to both others AND ourselves – with specific regard to the language of our Senses
+Now, with the codification facility of any learnt verbal language, we all have the means of conveying meaning to both others AND ourselves – with specific regard to the language of our Senses.

 We put the meaning we wish to convey INTO WORDS.

-Yet we know that when we do this, that the words are often woefully inadequate to express what we really mean.
-If you’re not sure then consider expressing these instances:-
+that the words are often woefully inadequate to express what we really mean.
+If

 A sunset, a work of art.